 If you live in a state that requires foreclosures to go through court, you’ll have the right to present your objections to the foreclosure to a judge for review.
 This is because, in a judicial foreclosure, the foreclosing party must file a lawsuit against you to get the foreclosure started.
 You’ll get notice of the suit when papers—called a summons and complaint—are delivered to (served on) you.
 The papers will advise you of the lawsuit and give you a period of time within which you must respond if you choose to contest the foreclosure.
 To fight the foreclosure, you’ll have to file a response—called an “answer”—with the court by a certain deadline.
 You must prepare your answer in the proper format, including responses to each of the claims made by the foreclosing party and any defenses you might have.

-Because nonjudicial foreclosures proceed outside of court, you’ll have to file a suit in court against the foreclosing party to have a judge review the foreclosure.
-And you’ll have the burden of proof because you want the judge to stop a proceeding—the foreclosure—that is already authorized by the mortgage contract.
+Because nonjudicial foreclosures proceed outside of court, you’ll have to file a suit in court to have a judge review the foreclosure.
+And you’ll have the burden of proof because you want the judge to stop a proceeding—the foreclosure—that's already authorized by the mortgage contract.

 In the lawsuit, you ask the court to enjoin (stop) the foreclosure proceedings until a judge can hear your reasons as to why the foreclosure shouldn’t proceed.
 Then the case proceeds in basically the same manner as a judicial foreclosure.
 (Learn more about how to fight a nonjudicial foreclosure in court.)

-If it’s clear that the foreclosing party failed to follow the law and, as a result, you were deprived of an important right, it may be worth it to fight the foreclosure in court.
-After all, if you could get the foreclosure dismissed or significantly delayed, you may be able to stay in your house much longer than you would otherwise.
+If it’s clear that the foreclosing party failed to follow the law and, as a result, you were deprived of an important right, it might be worth it to fight the foreclosure in court.
+After all, if you could get the foreclosure dismissed or significantly delayed, you might be able to stay in your house much longer than you would otherwise.

-You may have a decent shot at stopping or at least delaying a foreclosure if, for example:
+You might have a decent shot at stopping or at least delaying a foreclosure if, for example:

 Sometimes, though, filing an answer in a judicial foreclosure or starting a suit to fight a nonjudicial foreclosure isn’t always the best option.
 Say you’re facing a judicial foreclosure and you have an argument that requires you to file another type of pleading to preserve your rights, then filing an incorrect response might cause you to lose an important right.
 For instance, if the foreclosing party made an error, like failing to properly serve you with the foreclosure lawsuit, you can dispute the court’s jurisdiction by filing a motion to dismiss.
 If you win, the foreclosure has to start over.
 But if you file an answer, you “stipulate,” or agree, that the court has the right to hear the case and the foreclosure goes ahead.
 Litigation is complicated and most people fare better after getting assistance from an attorney.

-So, if you are facing foreclosure and think you might want to fight the foreclosure in court, consider talking to a foreclosure attorney who can advise you about what to do in your particular circumstances.
-Any given foreclosure or legal situation has many potential claims and defenses so it’s recommended that you seek the advice of local attorney or a legal aid organization to explore all possible options that may be available in your particular situation.
+So, if you are facing foreclosure and think you might want to fight it in court, consider talking to an attorney who can advise you about what to do in your particular circumstances.
+Any given foreclosure or legal situation has many potential claims and defenses so it’s recommended that you seek the advice of local lawyer or a legal aid organization to explore all possible options that might be available in your particular situation.

 If you want to learn about possible ways to avoid a foreclosure—like with a loan modification, short sale, or deed in lieu of foreclosure—consider talking to a HUD-approved housing counselor.
 (Learn about using a HUD-approved housing counselor.)